 - Disturbed sleep

 Chronic sinusitis can be difficult to diagnose.
-The resemblance with cold-like symptoms makes people often suffer for months before they seek medical attention.
+Sinusitis can resemble cold-like symptoms and often people suffer for months before they seek medical attention.
 Our board-certified allergists have the specialized training and experience to accurately diagnose and treat this disease.
 A complete medical history and detailed physical examination is conducted during your office visit.
 The following tests are utilized in certain cases:

 - Allergy skin scratch tests– If sinusitis is suspected to be related to allergies